MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 You can use Azure Backup to back up and restore Azure VM disks.

 Azure Backup allows automated backups of VM disk images stored in Azure Storage.
-Backups are application consistent, to ensure that backed-up data is transactionally consistent and that applications will start post-restore.
+Backups are application consistent to ensure that backed-up data is transactionally consistent and that applications will start post-restore.

 Azure Backup supports locally redundant storage (LRS) to replicate multiple copies of backup data within a datacenter if a local hardware failure occurs.
 If a regional outage occurs, Azure Backup also supports geo-redundant storage (GRS), which replicates backup data to a secondary paired region.